-Welcome to the 2017 Delaware Cost Study submission process.
+Welcome to the 2018 Delaware Cost Study submission process.
 All data will be submitted through our Web Portal Submission Platform.
-You will have the ability to enter your data by inputting on individual program pages or uploading a flat file (Excel fixed column file) into the web portal.
+You will have the ability to enter your data by inputting data on individual program pages or uploading a flat file (Excel fixed column file) into the web portal.
 All program pages must be verified before you will be able to submit your institution’s data.

 To start the registration process please go to our Fees Schedule and Payment Option page and complete all the required information.
 You will need to supply the name of the person responsible for submitting the data, your schools FICE Code, Carnegie Classification and whether you are a public or private institution.
 We have supplied look-up links for your convenience.

 Once your payment has been received you will be sent a username and password to access your institution’s web portal platform.
 Click here for a Cost Study Instructional Power Point Demonstration on using the web portal.